adi0111/Mnist/README.md

 ### 2、conncet to the Cassandra

- a. run the Cassandra（Cassandra Tutorial ：https://hub.docker.com/_/cassandra/
+ a. run the Cassandra, Cassandra Tutorial ：https://hub.docker.com/_/cassandra/